 Mother's Day in North America is a much bigger affair than it is in Israel, both commercially and guilt-wise.
 In Israeli elementary and middle school, kids are encouraged to prepare handmade gifts for our mothers, but this habit drops by the wayside once you reach high school age.
 But that doesn't mean a Jewish mother (or mother-in-law) would tolerate being forgotten on Mother's Day!
-To help you avoid offending the benevolent ruler of any Jewish household, I have poured my years of experience and knowledge to cull together these 7 Mother's Day brunch recipes any Jewish mother would love.
+To help you avoid offending the benevolent ruler of any Jewish household, I have poured my years of experience and knowledge to cull together these Mother's Day brunch recipes any Jewish mother would love.

 To really wow your Jewish mother, there are few things better than making a batch of homemade challah - and if it's this glorious black sesame challah, with its striking good looks and intriguing taste, then even better.
 Serve with cinnamon butter for an extra-special treat.

 Because everyone loves pimped-up latkes, I can't think of one Jewish mother who wouldn't approve of my potato latke topped up with egg, kale, tomatoes and tamari almonds.
 It's salty, crispy around the edges, crunchy from the almonds and creamy in the middle, with that beautiful perfectly cooked egg yolk.
 And unlike most of the things in this list, it's also gluten and grain free!
 Make the latke with yams for a paleo version.
+For another gluten-free latke option, I recommend my lemon ricotta latke, apple potato latkes served with a curried yogurt sauce, or plantain latkes with lime crema sauce for something light and refreshing.

-As an ending to a perfectly decadent Mother's Day brunch, any Jewish mom would approve of a cup of sachlav (malabi), or rose water pudding.
+As an ending to a perfectly decadent Mother's Day Jewish brunch menu, any Jewish mom would approve of a cup of sachlav (malabi), or rose water pudding.
 It's a little different, very fragrant, and will bring spring into your house better than any bouquet.
 Just go easy on the rose water to start, then taste and correct flavourings if necessary.
 (Quick fact: sachlav is the name of liquid rose water drink; malabi is what we call it in its pudding consistency).

-Happy Mother's Day!
+Happy Mother's Day 🙂!

 Liked this post?
 Share it with your friends!
 For more At the Immigrant’s Table, follow me on Facebook, Instagram, Pinterest, Bloglovin’, or Twitter, subscribe to my mailing list, or contact me about advertising and becoming a sponsor.
 If you make one of my recipes, don’t forget to tag it #immigrantstable @immigrantstable!